Products of Slavery

-- It would cost consumers as little as 1.8% more per item to double the pay of a sweat shop worker.
+- It would cost consumers as little as 1.8% more per item to double the pay of a sweatshop worker.
 A study showed that consumers would be willing to pay up to 15% more for slavery-free clothing.

-- Forced labour is big business, with profits estimated at $150 billion, or around £125 billion.
+- Forced labor is big business, with profits estimated at $150 billion, or around £125 billion.

 - Some countries have been making efforts to force companies to take steps to ensure their supply chains are slavery-free, including Brazil’ has a “Dirty List,” the UK’s Modern Slavery Act and the U.S. Trade Facilitation and Trade Enforcement Act.